-This LM approach estimated the probability of individual changes over time and the initial prevalence of each state, and predicted the LOTox state to which every patient belongs at a given occasion.
-By reconstructing the personalized \textit{longitudinal LOTox profiles}, which represented the probability over time for a patient of being in a certain LOTox state, the dynamic evolution of his/her overall toxic risk during treatment was assessed.
+The LM approach estimated the initial prevalence of each state and the probability of individual changes over time.
+This allowed to reconstruct the patient-specific longitudinal LOTox profiles to assess the dynamic evolution of overall toxicity burden during treatment for each subject.

-The approach proposed here represents a novelty for osteosarcoma treatment.
-It allowed to summarise and quantify patient’s overall toxic risk during treatment, providing new insights for childhood cancer therapy.
-The latent characteristic may be considered as a proxy for patient’s quality-of-life and can be used to (i) identify sub-populations representing different levels of multiple AEs severity at a given cycle, (ii) describe patient’s response to therapy over the entire treatment through the longitudinal LOTox profiles, and (iii) support clinical decisions, trying to reduce the impact of therapies in terms of toxic AEs.

-This retrospective exploratory analysis has of course some limitations.
-The procedure used to select the final model may miss the best available one, since not all possible models have been fitted.
-However, it is computationally efficient and follows a standard stepwise forward selection approach.
-The analysis was performed on a single RCT in osteosarcoma, considering only non-haematological toxicities.
-Other factors of potential interest were not routinely recorded during the trial, including among others nephrotoxicity, lymphocytes count or tumour size.
-To get more information about the robustness of the model developed in this study, it should be applied to other osteosarcoma data provided that the toxicity are longitudinally recorded.